 Windows Live Mail Errors and Solutions

-Windows Live Mail was a open-source and free-of-cost email client developed by Microsoft that let users set up their email accounts and reap the advantages of simple email communications.
+Windows Live Mail was an open-source and free-of-cost email client developed by Microsoft.
+It lets users set up their email accounts and reap the advantages of simple email communications.
 It's simple to handle mail and messages exchange.
-But, Windows Live Mail, like every other software tool can be susceptible to numerous errors.
-It is always targeted by bugs and show a range of errors.
+But, like every other software tool, Windows Live Mail can be susceptible to numerous errors.
+It is always targeted by bugs and shows a range of errors.

-In spite of the fact, Microsoft has ended the support of Windows Live Mail, subscribers like it because it's still free.
-If the program shows an error, you're in no position to contact Microsoft support team.
+Although Microsoft has ended the support of Windows Live Mail, subscribers like it because it's still free; if the program shows an error, you cannot contact the Microsoft support team.

 Common Windows Live Mail Errors and best ways to Fix These Errors

 If you're continuing to use Windows Live Mail, it is important to keep up-to-date on errors it has and other fixes.
-In this post, you'll gain plenty of information on various errors as well as effective ways to correct them.
+This post will give you plenty of information on various errors and effective ways to correct them.

 Error 1.
 Error Code 0x800CCC0B (Known by the name of "Authentication Error")

-A few email clients do not require authentication for emails that are received However, Windows Live Mail occasionally needs additional authentication to receive emails also.
+A few email clients do not require authentication for emails received; however, Windows Live Mail occasionally needs additional authentication to receive emails.

-When you receive an error message (0x800CCC0B) that indicates that your email client requires authentication for both inbound as well as outgoing email.
-Authentication is a feature of Windows Live Mail may be setup on an account-by account basis.
+When you receive an error message (0x800CCC0B) that indicates that your email client requires authentication for both inbound and outgoing emails, authentication is a feature of Windows Live Mail that may be set up on an account-by-account basis.

 A solution for the issue

-- 1. Select on the Accounts tab in Windows Live Mail.
+- 1. Select the Accounts tab in Windows Live Mail.

 - 2. Select the email address that is the cause of the problem with login, and then click properties.

 - 3. The details of the email account will be displayed.
-Then, under the Outgoing Mail Server section, click the Server tab and then tick the checkbox "My server requires authentication" then pick OK.
+Then, under the Outgoing Mail Server section, click the Server tab, tick the "My server requires authentication" checkbox, and then pick OK.

-- 4. This will enable the incoming and outgoing emails to be authentication.
-This will ensure that you no longer have the issue.
+- 4. This will enable the incoming and outgoing emails to be authenticated.
+It will ensure that you no longer have the issue.

-In the majority of cases, your email service utilizes the login and password that they have obtained from receiving emails to verify the authenticity of messages delivered.
+In most cases, your email service utilizes the login and password they have obtained from receiving emails to verify the authenticity of messages delivered.
 If it is not the case, follow the steps below:

 Select the option Settings

-In the area "Outgoing email server properties" will be displayed on the screen.
-Click the "Log on using" checkbox, and then enter the account ID and passcode to send outgoing mail after hitting "OK".
+The "Outgoing email server properties" area will be displayed on the screen.
+Click the "Log on using" checkbox and enter the account ID and passcode to send outgoing mail after hitting "OK."

 Error 2.
 Unable to connect to a mail server (Error 0x800ccc0e)

-When a program fails to connect to mail servers The Windows Live Mail Error is triggered.
-Additionally your mail server is responsible of storing, transmitting and retrieving email correspondence.
+When a program fails to connect to mail servers, The Windows Live Mail Error is triggered.
+Additionally, your mail server is responsible for storing, transmitting, and retrieving email correspondence.
 If you aren't sure of the address for your provider's SMTP server, then contact them.